China Global Business Entities Guide China Limited Liability Company - 有限责任公司 (LLC)

 The Meeting of Shareholders has all rights and responsibilities provided to it by law and the articles of association, that are not imposed upon the Board of Directors or other bodies within the LLC.

-Its power ranges from (1) making business decisions for the LLC; (2) appointment and dismissal of directors and supervisors; (3) review and approval of relevant plans formulated by the board; (4) passing resolution on issues of capital change, profit distributions, liquidation, etc.; and (5) amendment of the articles of association.
+Its power includes (1) making business decisions for the LLC; (2) appointment and dismissal of directors and supervisors; (3) review and approval of relevant plans formulated by the board; (4) passing resolution on issues of capital change, profit distributions, liquidation etc.; and (5) amendment of the articles of association.

 What are the majority and quorum requirements for decisions by the shareholders?
 Can they be varied or changed?